aravindwithu/aravind_venkit_assign_1/Readme.txt

 -----------------------------------------------------------------------
 ## To run by specifying arguments from command line
 ## We will use this to run your code
-ant -buildfile src/build.xml run -Darg0=FIRST -Darg1=SECOND -Darg2=THIRD
+ant -buildfile src/build.xml run -Darg0=FIRST -Darg1=SECOND

 -----------------------------------------------------------------------

 ## To create tarball for submission
-ant -buildfile src/build.xml tarzip or tar -zcvf firstName_secondName_assign_number.tar.gz firstName_secondName_assign_number
+ant -buildfile src/build.xml tarzip or tar -zcvf aravind_venkit_assign_1.tar.gz aravind_venkit_assign_1

 -----------------------------------------------------------------------